-We believe that Lemonade Day has the power to serve and create a lasting impact on all cities and all kids.
-With Lemonade Day, youth not only learn the building blocks of running a business and being an entrepreneur, but they also gain confidence and improved self-esteem.
-Plus, it is a powerful way to bring a community together.
+Lemonade Day has the power to create a lasting impact on all cities and all kids.
+With Lemonade Day, youth not only learn the building blocks of running a business and being an entrepreneur, but they also gain confidence and self-esteem.
+It is also a powerful way to bring a community together.
 A great example of all these traits and experiences is Victor Rodriguez.

-Victor has set up his lemonade stand during Galveston Lemonade Day for the past five years and each year he is a positive presence that brings people together.
+Victor has set up his lemonade stand during Lemonade Day Galveston for the past five years, and each year, he is a positive presence that brings people together.
 Victor has Down syndrome and struggles to communicate verbally, but that does not stop him from interacting with his customers and being the boss of his business.
-Like most youth, Victor gets some help from a caring adult, his mom Cynthia Rodriguez, but she says she only helps get the stand set-up and then Victor does the rest.
-He believes without Lemonade Day he would not have thought about running a business, but now he gets to go out into the community and meet new people on a regular basis while running his own profitable lemonade stand.
+Like most youth, Victor gets some help from a mentor—his mom, Cynthia Rodriguez—but she says she only helps get the stand set up and then he does the rest.
+Victor believes that without Lemonade Day, he would not have thought about running a business; now, he gets to go out into the community and meet new people on a regular basis while running his own profitable lemonade stand.
 The US Department of Labor encourages entrepreneurship and self-employment for anyone with disabilities, and Victor is a powerful example of what is possible.

-The Rodriguezes do not just set-up on Lemonade Day anymore; now, Victor decides when he wants to open, usually on days when he is not busy with other activities, and they head out to treat the community with lemonade, goodies, and a positive attitude.
-The stand stays open for 3-4 hours at a time, and his profits have ranged from $20 to $524.
+The Rodriguezes do not just set up on Lemonade Day anymore.
+Victor decides when he wants to open—usually on days when he is not busy with other activities—and they head out to treat the community with lemonade, goodies, and a positive attitude.
+The stand stays open for 3-4 hours at a time, and his daily profits have ranged from $20 to $524.
 Once he is ready to stop, Victor cleans up the stand himself.
 His mom says he is very considerate with his money and is sure to put the donation jar away first!

-This past year Victor was named Top Seller for Lemonade Day Galveston.
+This past year, Victor was named "top seller" for Lemonade Day Galveston.
 He had two stands open on Lemonade Day and made $1,224 in total.
 The trophy he received is one of his most prized possessions.
-Cynthia says, “After he received his big trophy he slept with it next to his bed and the next day he carried the trophy on the school bus—our bus driver loves him.
-He took it to school with him to show all his friends, and the trophy is still at his bed side.”
+Cynthia says, “After he received his big trophy, he slept with it next to his bed, and the next day, he carried the trophy on the school bus—our bus driver loves him.
+He took it to school with him to show all his friends, and the trophy is still at his bedside.”
 Confidence and pride are two themes that come up consistently with Lemonade Day kids.
-Confidence, pride, and maybe a little charisma, which have translated to other aspects of Victor’s life.
-In fact, his family recently went on a cruise and Victor won an award for “Most Handsome.”
+Confidence, pride, and maybe a little charisma have translated to other aspects of Victor’s life.
+In fact, his family recently went on a cruise, and Victor won an award for “most handsome.”
 Wherever Victor went on the cruise ship, people recognized him and called out to him by name.

-Galveston Lemonade Day 2017 was the last year that Victor will formally participate in Lemonade Day because he just graduated from high school.
-However, he loves running his own stand and being his own boss, so Victor has plans to keep the stand open and will continue to bring the community together.
-If you are in San Leon, you can find him in front of either Top Water Grill, Seabreeze or in La Porte at Junk Junkies.
+Lemonade Day Galveston 2017 was the last year that Victor will formally participate in Lemonade Day because he just graduated from high school.
+However, he loves running his own stand and being his own boss, so Victor plans to keep the stand open and continue to bring the community together.
+If you are in San Leon, you can find him in front of either Top Water Grill or Seabreeze, or in La Porte at Junk Junkies.
 Lemonade Day has allowed Victor to interact with people that he would not normally meet, and it has allowed the Rodriguez family to find another confidence-building activity for their sweet and caring son.
-Cynthia says, “I love Lemonade Day Galveston because it brings the community together as well as families.
+Cynthia says, “I love Lemonade Day Galveston because it brings the community together, as well as families.
 My family really enjoys coming together and helping him.”